01mf02/jq-lang-spec/spec.typ

   That is because $.[]$ does not yield any value for the input, so $"error" update 1$ is executed, which yields an error.
 ]

-/*
-TODO:
-relative expressiveness of the two alternative semantics.
-Can everything expressable in a jq update be similarly expressed in a jaq update?
-If so, is their an automatic translation possible between them?
-If so, perhaps jq updates could be automatically converted into jaq updates, enabling full support for jq semantics using the jaq implementation.
-If not, what kinds of programs can no longer be expressed?
-Can they be characterized?
-*/